juliustheodor/long-term-volatility-news/README.md

 * Christian Conrad, Heidelberg University, Department of Economics.
 Email: christian.conrad [at] awi.uni-heidelberg.de
 * Julius Schoelkopf, Heidelberg University, Department of Economics.
 Email: julius.schoelkopf [at] awi.uni-heidelberg.de

 We do not assume any responsibilities for results produced with the available code.
-Please let us know, if you have suggestions for further versions.

 ## Software
 The codes have been written in Matlab (R2021b - R2025b, 64-bit macOS) and StataMP (version 16.0 - 18.0 for Apple Silicon) on macOS Sequoia (15.5, M2).